The Brontë Sisters: Plot

-Four young siblings: Charlotte, Branwell, Emily and Anne, live a stoic existence in a small village in the English country side.
-Their old father, an Anglican minister, a rigid spinster aunt and Tabby, the maid, complete their household.
+Four young siblings, Charlotte, Branwell, Emily and Anne, live a stoic existence in a small village in the Yorkshire countryside of England.
+Their old father, who is a Church of England clergyman, a rigid spinster aunt and Tabby, the maid, complete their household.
 The siblings have artistic ambitions and rely upon each other for companionship.
 Branwell is a painter and a self-portrait with his sisters is worthy of the general admiration of the family.
 He wants to pursue a professional career, but only goes as far as to establish a friendship with Leyland, a sculptor.
-Emily's favorite pastime is to walk across the bleak moors that surround the village dressed as a man.
+Emily's favourite pastime is to walk across the bleak moors that surround the village dressed as a man.
 Anne, the youngest of the siblings, is her companion.
 Charlotte, more ambitious than the others, convinces their reluctant aunt to give her money to go to Belgium in order to study French.
 Her idea is to eventually come back and open a school.
 With their aunt's money and permission, Charlotte and Emily go to Brussels.
 Once there, Charlotte falls secretly in love with her teacher Monsieur Heger, who is already married.
 Emily plays the piano at school, but has a hard time there and is teased by her classmates for being English and Protestant in a Catholic country.
 Meanwhile, in England, Anne finds employment as a governess, taking over the education of the daughter of a wealthy family.

 While his sisters are away, Branwell deals alone with the death of their aunt.
-Her death makes Emily and Charlotte come back home.
+Her death causes Emily and Charlotte to come back home.
 Emily is relieved and helps Branwell to find solace, taking him to the Black Bull Inn, the tavern and hotel of the town.
 Charlotte, on the other hand, lovesick, returns as soon as possible to Brussels to be reunited with Monsieur Heger, but her love is unrequited.
 Thanks to Anne, the aimless dreamer Branwell finds a steady job as the teacher of Edmund, the young son of the Robinson family, Anne's wealthy employers.
 Mr Robinson is strict, and, with his air of superiority, humiliates both Anne and Branwell.
 Mrs Robinson, flirty and unsatisfied, starts an ill-fated affair with Branwell.
 When Anne finds out about their relationship, she quits her job and returns home.
 Both Branwell and Charlotte have to deal with their broken hearts.
 After the death of her husband, Mrs Robinson sends Branwell a letter ending their affair.